-To ease this backup management problem, RecoveryManager Plus has a backup retention feature that allows you to define the number of full backups to be retained in your repository at any given time.
+RecoveryManager Plus’s backup retention feature allows you to define the number of full backups to be retained in your repository at any given time.
 When the number of full backups in your repository exceeds the specified number, the oldest full backup and its associated incremental backups will be deleted.

-RecoveryManager Plus allows you to take a periodic full backup of your AD every week or month, depending on your need.
+RecoveryManager Plus allows you to take a full backup of your AD every week or month, depending on your need.
 When you configure backup settings for a domain, you can specify the number of full backups to retain.
-Multiple incremental backups, either scheduled or manual, can happen in the same day, but don't count toward the number of full backups retained in your repository.
+Multiple incremental backups, either scheduled or manual, can happen on the same day, but they do not trigger the retention policy.

 Assume you have the following backup settings configured: a backup retention count of four backups, incremental backups scheduled to run daily, and full backups set to run on the first day of each week.